-Second, we provide evidence that business service workers left their big city residences during the COVID-19 pandemic to work from elsewhere as remote work became more prevalent.
-Cell phone data shows that ZIP codes with a high share of business service workers among their residents at the beginning of the pandemic saw particularly large outflows of workers, and that these workers relocated to places with lower population density.
-Corroborating these findings, we show that, in ZIP codes with high pre-pandemic shares of business service workers, both declines in residential rents and increases in work-from-home practices were more pronounced than in other locations.
+Second, we provide evidence that business service workers left their big city residences during the COVID pandemic to work from elsewhere as remote work became more prevalent.
+Cell phone data shows that ZIP codes with a higher share of business service workers among their residents saw larger outflows of workers, and that these workers relocated to places with lower population density.
+Corroborating these findings, we also show that rents declined more the higher the pre-pandemic share of business service workers in a ZIP code, and that proxies for work-from-home also increased more in the same locations.

-Third, we study the impact of the change in business service workers' location decisions on the consumer service industries they leave behind.
-Consumer service spending declined most in locations within cities with large pre-pandemic shares of business service workers among their residents.
-The same locations also saw large declines in visits to consumer service establishments of any kind.
-Worker-level data shows that consumer service workers in big cities saw their hours decline more than consumer service workers in smaller cities in which business service industries are less important.
+Third, we study the impact of the change of business service workers' location decisions on the consumer service industries they leave behind.
+Consumer service spending declined most in locations within cities that had a larger share of business service workers among their residents at the start of the pandemic, with larger population outflows.
+The same locations also saw larger declines in visits to consumer service establishments of any kind.
+Worker-level data shows that consumer service workers in big cities saw their hours decline more than consumer service workers in smaller cities that were less reliant on business service industries.
 Simultaneously, hours of business service workers show similar dynamics in both big and small cities, reflecting that these workers do not depend on local demand.
-Overall, we show that non-tradable service workers in big cities lost more hours of work during the pandemic than their peers in smaller cities, or business service workers anywhere; they bore the brunt of the pandemic's economic impact.
+Overall, we show that non-tradable service workers in big cities lost more hours of work during the pandemic than their peers in smaller cities, or business service workers anywhere; they bore the brunt of the pandemic economic impact.

-Our findings highlight the one-way dependence of non-tradable service workers on the local spending of workers in high-paying business service industries, and have implications for the transition to remote work more generally.
-Our analysis shows that the transition to more remote work is likely to affect regions and workers differently depending on their remote work potential.
-Using the COVID-19 pandemic as a guide, high-education service workers are likely to use the increased spatial flexibility afforded to them by remote work practices.
-Less-educated consumer service workers may suffer from their dependence on local demand, especially as they find it harder to respond to local wage changes through migration (Notowidigdo, 2020).
+Our findings highlight a one-way dependence of non-tradable service workers on the local spending of workers in high-education business industries, and have implications for the transition to remote work more generally.
+For the longest time, workplace proximity was central to workers' residential decisions, keeping them in big cities despite high costs of living.
+However, the transition to more remote work will affect regions and workers differently depending on their remote work potential.
+With recent pandemic as a guide, high-education service workers will benefit from increased spatial flexibility and make use of remote work.
+Less-educated service workers will suffer from their dependence on local demand, especially as they face greater mobility constraints (Notowidigdo, 2020).

-Big cities themselves face a dual threat: they may not only lose their increasingly mobile high-skill workers, but also the local consumer service economies these workers support.
+Big cities themselves face a dual threat: they may not only lose their increasingly mobile high-skill workers but also the local consumer service economies these workers support.
 As a result, such cities may shrink in size unless they manage to provide advantages that justify the costs of urban density when residential choices are set free from proximity-to-workplace considerations.